Dortmund confirm signing of PSG full-back Meunier | Goal.com

 Thomas Tuchel's side are in the quarter-finals of the competition, which will now be staged in Lisbon in August as a mini-knockout tournament after the repercussions of the coronavirus pandemic resulted in a change in format.

-But both players will be departing when their contracts expire on June 30, dealing a blow to the French capital club's hopes of winning the competition for the first time.
+But both Meunier and Cavani will be departing when their contracts expire on June 30, dealing a blow to the French capital club's hopes of winning the competition for the first time.

 He told reporters: "We have a lot of trust internally and will have talks [with Favre] in due course."